LudekCizinsky/scalable-processing/report.md

 We can see that most legitimate cuisines seem to be the ones where we would expect the bias except from the `Mexican` or `Chinese`.
 Therefore, this might be an example which would contradict the findings in the [article](https://ny.eater.com/2019/1/18/18183973/authenticity-yelp-reviews-white-supremacy-trap).

-Then I tried to explore the problem geographic wise.
+Finally, I tried to explore the problem geographic wise.
 I looked all possible combinations of the values of columns `country`, `state` and `isThereAuthLang` (indicating presence of `authenticity` language within a review).
-Interestingly, a state with the biggest number of reviews is Nevada, it then naturally has also the biggest number of reviews which include and do NOT include authenticity language, it then naturally has also the biggest number of reviews which include and do NOT include authenticity language.
-It was then followed by another `southern` state - `Arizona` - in terms of the number of reviews containing authenticity language.
+Interestingly, a state with the biggest number of reviews is Nevada, it then naturally has also the biggest number of reviews which include and do NOT include authenticity language.
+Nevada was then followed by another `southern` state - `Arizona` - in terms of the number of reviews containing authenticity language.
 However, third state is in `Canada`, namely `Ontario`.
-The fact that the first two states are from the south might indicate some bias given the history of southern states.
+The fact that the first two states are from the south might indicate some bias given the history of southern American states. (south vs north)

+To **summarize**, in this exploratory phase, I found out following key
+information:
+- Out of all reviews, only 2.5 % include some form of the word `authentic`.
+This should be taken into account when making conclusions as the sample size is signifficantly smaller.

+- When looking at the number of reviews which contain the specific word indiciating use of authentic language, one must also account for the fact that certain categories are way more common (e.g. Pizza) and as such, it will be associated with more reviews.

+- Looking at the `cuisine` categories, we could say that word `legitimate` occurs most frequently in the case of `American` cuisine, however, after accounting for the total number of reviews, we see that it is rather `Asian` and `Mexican` cuisines which are relatively more frequent.
+This might contradict the article.
+On the other hand, it is important to admit, that here we only look at simple occurence of the word 'legitimate', yet we do not know specifically in which context it has been used compare to the author of the article who examined each review.

+- Looking at the problem geographic wise, there seem to be a pattern where southern american states such as `Nevada` or `Arizona` lead in the absolute count of reviews which contain `authentic language`.
+Yet, more detailed analysis would needed to be done in order to find out, `how` is `authentic` language actually used.

 ## Hypothesis testing